ARF (Adult Residential Facility): adults 18 to 59 with disabilities

 Do you communicate with the state on our behalf?

-No. Once your application is mailed, you will be in direct contact with your assigned analyst for updates or next steps.
-We help supply documents and corrections as needed throughout the process, but you own the relationship with the state.
+No. Once your application is mailed, you will be in direct contact with your assigned analyst.
+We help supply documents and corrections as needed, but you own the relationship with the state.

 Is this legal advice?